-The ELCA Participating Annuity Investment Fund is a type of immediate variable annuity that seeks to provide an income stream for life and the potential for income growth over the long term.
+The ELCA Participating Annuity Investment Fund is a type of immediate variable annuity that is designed to provide retirement income based on life expectancy and the potential for income growth over the long term.
 When a member decides to annuitize all or a portion of their retirement account, the money is transferred from the ELCA Retirement Plan and invested into the ELCA Participating Annuity Investment Fund.
 Benefits are not paid from a member's individual account; rather, a member's annuitized money is combined with that of all other annuitants and benefits are paid from the ELCA Participating Annuity Trust.
 All participants share the mortality experience of the ELCA Participating Annuity Investment Fund.
 Annuity payments are periodically adjusted by Portico Benefit Services, typically each January.
 Periodic adjustments are currently based on the funded ratio of the ELCA Participating Annuity Investment Fund as of Sept.
 30 of the prior year.
 The current method provides that if the funded ratio is 1.000, no adjustment is made.
 If the funded ratio is greater than or less than 1.000 under the current method, annuity payments may be increased or decreased accordingly.
 Based on the funded ratio for the ELCA Participating Annuity Investment Fund as of Sept.
-30, 2023, annuity payments were increased by 2.0% for the 2024 calendar year.
+30, 2024, annuity payments were increased by 5.3% for the 2025 calendar year.
 Annuity payments are based on the claims-paying ability of the ELCA Participating Annuity Trust.